Being Bitten but cannot see any Bugs?

 Many factors can result in skin conditions which can easily be interpreted as "bug bites".
 But if you cannot find the bugs, you should check other environmental and physiological factors.

-- Mosquitoes: Found near stagnating water (pound) and resting in houses on higher part of walls and ceilings.
+Mosquitoes are found near stagnating water (pound) and resting in houses on higher part of walls and ceilings.
 Mosquito bites show a puffy white bump that appears whithin a few minutes after the bite.
 After a day or so, the bump turns reddish-brown and becomes itchy.
-The bites are in the middle of the swelling.
+The bites are in the middle of the swelling:

 Bedbug bites: Light coloured raised bites.
 Usually clustered.

-- Fleas: Bites often concentrating around ankles.
+Bites often concentrating around ankles.
 Place white sheet beside pet basket, carpets, sofas etc. After a few minutes fleas will be easily identified after they jump on the white fabric.
 Check this page to identify fleas.

 Flea bites: itching spots raised with a red hole in the middle.
 Usually spread out.

-- Bird & rodent mites: Altough they are tiny little reddish bugs (less than 1mm), they are usually found in numbers so scrutinise the area where you are being bitten and you should identify them rapidly.
+Altough they are tiny little reddish bugs (less than 1mm), mites are usually found in numbers so scrutinise the area where you are being bitten and you should identify them rapidly.
 The solution to a mite infestation is to get rid of their hosts from your home (rats, mice, bird nests, squirrels, swallows, sparrows, starlings, pigeons, etc.) as the mites only survive a few weeks without their hosts.

 Sometimes small debris such as fuzz, carpet fibbers, lint, or crumbs are being mistaken for small insects.
 It is very important to identify the source of the itchiness or the bites in order to resolve the issue permanently.